liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/add-content-to-a-case-and-place-sources-on-hold-in-the-ediscovery-center.md

   - **On hold with filter** Indicates that items that meet the search criteria that's specified in the box under **Filter** in the content source is on hold, and In-Place Hold is enabled for the sources in the eDiscovery set.
 The result is that content that meets the search criteria in the specified source is placed on hold.

-  - **Not on hold** Indicates that the content source is not on hold.
+  - **Not on hold** Indicates that the content source isn't on hold.

   - **Cannot hold** Indicates that the content source can't be put on hold.

   - **Failed** Indicates that the request to place the content source on hold failed.

   - **Processing** Indicates that the hold request is in progress.
-This status is displayed after you click **Enable In-Place Hold** and then click **Save** in an eDiscovery set.
-After a few moments, refresh the eDiscovery set page and this value is replaced with one of the previous values.
+This status is displayed after you select **Enable In-Place Hold** and then select **Save** in an eDiscovery set.
+After a few moments, refresh the eDiscovery set page, and this value is replaced with one of the previous values.

 - When a hold is placed on a SharePoint site, you can't remove an app from the site.